ruziniuuuuu/ME5413_Final_Project_Group10/README.md

 - [pcd2pgm_package](https://github.com/Hinson-A/pcd2pgm_package.git): A package for converting `.pcd` files to `.pgm` files.
 - [costmap_prohibition_layer](https://github.com/rst-tu-dortmund/costmap_prohibition_layer.git): A package for prohibiting the robot from entering the area.
 - [excalidraw](https://github.com/excalidraw/excalidraw.git): A whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.
+- [typst](https://github.com/typst/typst.git): A new markup-based typesetting system that is designed to be as powerful as LaTeX while being much easier to learn and use.
+- [TouYing](https://github.com/touying-typ/touying.git): A powerful and efficient package for creating presentation slides in Typst.

 ## License